sdinonno/api-test-brave-new-coin/README.md

 # api-test-brave-new-coin
-In this project I test the BraveNewCoin API https://rapidapi.com/BraveNewCoin/api/bravenewcoin/
+The main goal of this project is to test the API Brave New Coin (https://rapidapi.com/BraveNewCoin/api/bravenewcoin) with REST Assured and Java.

+## Technologies
+- Java
+- Gradle
+- Cucumber